Trump lags Biden on people of color in top campaign ranks

 The rival campaigns fared better — and are about even —- on employing women, with females filling more than half of all jobs overall, and more than half of all senior positions.

-The president’s daughter-in-law, Lara Trump, who is white, former White House aide Mercedes Schlapp, who is Cuban American, and Katrina Pierson, who is Black and worked on Trump’s 2016 campaign, are among the highest-profile senior female staffers working to help him get reelected.
+The president's daughter-in-law, Lara Trump, who is white, former White House aide Mercedes Schlapp, who is Cuban American, and Katrina Pierson, who is Black and worked on Trump's 2016 campaign, are among the highest-profile senior female staffers working to help reelect him.

-Others include former Fox News host Kimberly Guilfoyle, now a top fundraiser for the reelection effort and the girlfriend of Trump's son, Donald Trump Jr., and Hannah Castillo, a Latina and the campaign’s coalitions director.
-Guilfoyle's mother is Puerto Rican.
+Others include former Fox News host Kimberly Guilfoyle, now a top campaign fundraiser and the girlfriend of Trump's son, Donald Trump Jr., and Hannah Castillo, the campaign's coalitions director.
+Guilfoyle's late mother was from Puerto Rico.
+Castillo is Mexican American.

 Biden senior adviser Symone Sanders, who is Black, is the campaign's highest-ranking person of color and, at 30, is the youngest member of his inner circle.
 The candidate also recently brought on several African Americans who worked for President Barack Obama, including Karine Jean-Pierre, formerly an NBC News and MSNBC political analyst.